suzuki-shunsuke/tfaction/README.md

 # tfaction

-Framework for Monorepo to build full-featured Terraform Workflow by GitHub Actions
+Framework for Monorepo to build high level Terraform Workflows by GitHub Actions

 ## Document